kago1988/dockerize-NodeJS-server/README.md

-# Encapsulate a Node.JS server in a docker container
+# Encapsulate a NodeJS server in a docker container

 This tutorial is inspired by fireship.io and shows how to encapsulate a NodeJS Server in a docker container.